pyofwave/PyOfWave/roster.rst

 - A pickled file datasource (for development use only)

 - A Twisted HTTP resource (pages are added to it by decorators)

+Documentation is located at docs/protocols and http://code.google.com/r/alcinnz-wave/source/browse/#hg%2Fspec%2Frevised04.06.11 where the Google Code repository overwrites anything in this repository due to agreement with Wave In A Box.

 Roster Tasks
 ============